FAQ

 For more insights into the team and their mission, feel free to explore the about page.

 The availability of the land to settlers is contingent upon the timing of project funding.
-Upon successful fundraising, the land will be acquired, and following the completion of the hotel/club construction, it will be open for homesteading processes by the members.
+Upon successful fundraising, the land will be acquired, and following the completion of various land works, it will be open for homesteading processes by the members.

 Upon the land being prepared for settlement, Members are afforded the opportunity to obtain possession of a lot through the following process: